 Electronic logging devices will become mandatory in June 2021 for most Canadian motor carriers who are federally regulated.

-Trucking employment is at an all-time high, according to a report from the U.S. Census Bureau.
+Trucking jobs are back at an all-time high, according to a report from the U.S. Census Bureau, exceeding pre-recession highs.

-According to the U.S. News and World Report’s Best States for Transportation rankings, Nevada is doing relatively fine whereas Rhode Island is in bad shape.
+Road and bridge conditions vary state by state.
+When it comes to infrastrucutre, Nevada is doing relatively fine whereas Rhode Island is in bad shape.

 In This Issue: